With a Curious Eye. Mannerist Painting from the National Museum in Warsaw

 The exhibition is accompanied by an impressive catalogue, international seminar (20.11.2017) and diverse public programme.

 Curator: Greta Koppel

-Jacob de Backer (?).
+Jacob de Backer.
 The Last Judgement.
-Late 16th c.
+Ca 1589.
 National Museum in Warsaw